chendo/filepath/README.md

 If you somehow don't have Snow Leopard, upgrade already.

-## Usage
+## Basic Usage (which there's not much point to)

-    $ filepath          # Finds the most recently used window that has documents
+    $ filepath                # Gets the path from the most recently used window
+                              # that has a document
+    /Users/chendo/foo.txt

-    $ filepath textmate # Gets documents from Textmate
+    $ filepath textmate       # Gets documents from Textmate /Users/chendo/opened_in_textmate.txt

+    $ filepath --verbose
+    Getting path from MacVim...
+    /Users/chendo/foo.txt

-    $ filepath -f       # Always picks the first choice
+    $ filepath --choose       # Gives you the option to pick which file to
+                              # output to stdout
+    Multiple paths found:
+    1: /Users/chendo/foo.txt
+    2: /Users/chendo/bar.txt
+    Enter choice: 2
+    /Users/chendo/bar.txt

-## Bonus!
+## Intended Usage

-Alias it to `fp` for even less typing.
+    $ alias fp=filepath       # For the lazy
+    $ cucumber `fp`
+    $ spec `fp`
+    $ git add `fp`

+And so on and so forth.
+If you use `zsh`, then you can do:

+    $ cucumber `fp`<TAB>      # And zsh will replace `fp` with the actual path and becomes:
+    $ cucumber /Users/chendo/awesome.feature

 ## Why?